adamjnes/CRUISE/README.md

 - `cruise.py` CRUISE implementation
 - `launch.py` CRUISE wrapper and "launch control"

-Example GFF files are in the `examples` folder:
+Test GFF files are in the `examples` folder:

-- Default folder in `args.py` for reading GFF input files is `gff-inputs`.
+- `test.fasta` is the .fasta file containing the sequences for analysis.
-- Default folder in `args.py` for writing GFF output files is `gff-outputs`.
+- `out.gff` is the .gff file associated with the above fasta file, containing essential annotations for CRUISE's operation, taken from the output of StemLoop-Finder.
-- Expected GFF output files, useful for checking and testing, are in `gff-expected-outputs`.
+- `finaloutput.gff` is the final output CRUISE produces, with selected annotations controlled through the `args.py` file (see below)

-GFF input and output folders can be overridden in the `args.py` file or on the command line.
+Arguments can be overridden in the `args.py` file or on the command line.

 Docker files `Dockerfile` and `requirements.txt` are contained at the top level.